 My sculptures have homes as far afield as Cannes, Malibu, Texas, The Bahamas, Australia and Hong Kong.

-The work is my journey, my ever developing understanding of life and my desire to find order and simplicity within it.
+It sounds like the opening line to Star Trek and strangely enough it's quite close to what I mean, but my work is my journey, my ever developing understanding of life and my desire to find order and simplicity within it.

 After mastering the techniques of working in marble and exploring complex forms I realised I had limited myself and the stone by my own force of will and so the only way forward was to stop completely or look internally at both myself and the rock.